How much can I rent my property for? Cognitive Biases in Pricing Your Rental

 - Property taxes

-As Benjamin Franklin said, “There’s nothing for sure except death and taxes.”
+As Benjamin Franklin said, “nothing can be said to be certain, except death and taxes.”

 - Vacancy costs: The largest and most likely cost for owners is vacancy.
-In other words, not earning rental income.
-If your property is $3,000/mo, you’ll lose $100 every day it’s vacant.
+In other words, this occurs when the owner is not earning rental income.
+For example, if your property is $3,000/mo, you’ll lose $100 every day it’s vacant.
 Time is money.

 - Maintenance costs: The next most probable cost you’ll have is maintenance work on your property.
-Depending on condition, an average turn of your rental can cost $600-1200 for cleaning, carpets, painting, touch-ups.
+Depending on the property’s condition, an average turn of your rental can cost around $600-$1,200 for cleaning, painting, touching up.

 Risks of Listing Above Market

-- If you start your listing to high above market, you will not get any activity or showings on your listings, and you’ll end up dropping the price anyways closer to market.
+- If you start your listing to high above market, you will not get any activity on your listings and end up dropping the price closer to market.
 This may happen a few times.

-- As your property stays on the market longer, the listing becomes “poison” and renters will look at a stale listing with more skepticism.
+- The longer your property stays on the market, the more the listing becomes “poison”.
+Renters will look at a stale listing with more skepticism.
 Even if you do get more showings after dropping your price, you won’t get a flood of showings because of the poison listing phenomenon.

 How to Set Your Target Rent Amount